Strengthening the ties between the United States, United Kingdom, and the English speaking world.

 By Michael Davis

 On October 27, a white nationalist named Robert Bowers stormed the Tree of Life Synagogue in Pittsburgh, touting an AR-15 and hurling anti-Semitic slurs.
 He left with bullet wounds from a shootout with police, having claimed 11 lives in what is thought to be the deadliest incident of anti-Semitic violence in US history.
 Bowers wasn’t Catholic, and his motivation wasn’t theological.
-All the same, we must ask: could America’s Catholics have done more to prevent this kind of anti-Semitic sentiment from bubbling over into violence?
-What is the state of Catholic-Jewish relations in America today?
+Click here to read

 Jeremy Corbyn’s Anti-Semitism Crisis